Been-H/planner_app/README.md

 - basic mobile responsitivity (dashboard)

 I will be hosting it on Heroku soon for anyone to use.
 Feel free to use it if you like it but its kinda trash right now.
+(Link will be here once I figure out how to host it and host it.)

 # Some features I will be implementing in the future: